anoadragon453/matrix-reminder-bot/docker/README.md

 ```

 Run `start-compose.sh` to start the bot.
 This will use the
 `matrix-reminder-bot:latest` tag from Docker Hub.

-If you would rather run the
-local code instead, use `start-compose.sh --dev`.
+If you would rather run from the checked out code, use `start-compose.sh --dev`.

 ## Building the Image